Black Friday 2018: Best PC gaming deals on graphics cards, monitors, SSDs and more

 Best graphics card deals (UK):

-Powercolor Radeon RX 580 Red Dragon 8GB – £179 from Amazon (Prime members only sadly.
+Powercolor Radeon RX 580 Red Dragon 8GB – £179 from Amazon (now for Prime members only sadly.
 For non-Prime members, you can get the same card from Ebuyer for £190)

 Asus GeForce GTX 1050Ti Dual OC (4GB) – £145 from Ebuyer (down from £160)